What is Customer Churn? Definition + Calculation + Strategies | AppFollow

 It can also help to remember that user churn is the opposite of user retention rate, a metric that indicates how many users installed an app and continue to use it within a specified date range.

-Why is churn rate important?
+Why is customer churn important?

 Acquiring new users is only half the battle.
 To really grow, you need to understand why those that drop off sooner than expected are doing so.